thetrueoneshots/CubeMegaMod/README.md

   - CubeTravel
   - MonkClass
 ### 11. Shop updates
-  - Upgrading weapons for gold in a vendor / shop / identifier.
   - New crafting recipes for crafting higher tiered potions.
 ### 12. Character creation updates
   - Allowing more races like necromancer and spike creatures e.t.c.